alexcpn/alexcpn.github.io/html/NN/ml2/2_neural_network_and_optimisation.md

 \end{bmatrix}
 $$

-And then update the weights in the opposite direction of the gradient:
+Then update the weights in the opposite direction of the gradient:

 $$
 w_{new} = w_{old} - \eta \frac{\partial C}{\partial w}